watrall/lena/README.md

 ## Run in 60 seconds

+1. Clone the repo and ensure Docker Desktop is running.
-1. `docker compose up --build` – starts FastAPI, Qdrant, and the Next.js web UI.
+2. `docker compose up --build` – starts FastAPI, Qdrant, and the Next.js web UI.
-2. `curl -X POST http://localhost:8000/ingest/run` – loads sample markdown and calendar data into Qdrant.
+3. `curl -X POST http://localhost:8000/ingest/run` – loads sample markdown and calendar data into Qdrant.
-3. Visit `http://localhost:3000` – ask “When is Assignment 1 due?” and check the cited answer.
+4. Visit `http://localhost:3000` – ask “When is Assignment 1 due?” and verify the cited answer.

+## Deployment

+- **Local pilot** – use the Docker Compose stack (`docker/docker-compose.yml`) for development.
+Storage lives under `storage/` so feedback survives restarts.
+- **Netlify + DigitalOcean** – follow `deploy/DEPLOY_NOTES.md` to host the frontend on Netlify and the FastAPI + Qdrant stack on a DigitalOcean Droplet.
+- **CORS & Security** – see `docs/SECURITY-NOTES.md` for pilot guardrails, CORS middleware example, and next steps before production.

 ## Repository layout